Kungsleden or better known as “The King´s Trail” is one of the best hikes in Europe.

 This was the second time I tried to do the trek this year.

-I arrived for the first time in Abisko in the beginning of June but had to give up after a few days because of a crazy amount of snow this year.
+I arrived for the first time in Abisko at the beginning of June but had to give up after a few days because of a crazy amount of snow this year.

-So I had postponed my plans and headed back home for not more than 5 weeks before it was possible to do the whole trek.
+So I had postponed my plans and headed back home for not more than five weeks before it was possible to do the whole trek.